 Do you love literature?
 Visit one of these famous writers’ homes in the UK, step into their world of inspiration and acquire your own.
 From Rudyard Kipling’s study to the birthplace of Shakespeare, these are the most famous writers’ homes you can visit in the UK.

-12 Famous Writers’ Homes You Can Visit in the UK
+Writers’ Homes You Can Visit in the UK

-This grand house was once the home of Rudyard Kipling, author of infamous titles such as ‘The Jungle Book’, and poems such as ‘Mandalay’ and ‘Gunga Din’.
+This grand house was once the home of Rudyard Kipling, author of infamous titles such as The Jungle Book, and poems such as Mandalay and Gunga Din.
 Unwind in the Mulberry tea room after soaking up the vast history of Bateman’s, where Kipling wrote Puck of Pook’s Hill’ in 1906, inspired by the rolling hills behind the house.

 Few authors have such strong associations with the natural and cultural heritage of their local area as Thomas Hardy.
 This cottage, where Hardy was born in 1840, was built of cob and thatch by his great-grandfather and has been little altered since the family left.
-Despite training as an architect, writing was Hardy’s first love, and it was from here that he wrote several of his early short stories, poetry and novels including ‘Under the Greenwood Tree’ and ‘Far from the Madding Crowd’.
+Despite training as an architect, writing was Hardy’s first love, and it was from here that he wrote several of his early short stories, poetry and novels including Under the Greenwood Tree and Far from the Madding Crowd.

-At the beloved holiday home of the famous and much-loved author Agatha Christie and her family you can take a glimpse into their lives.
-This relaxed and atmospheric house is set in the 1950s, when Agatha and her family would spend summers and Christmases here with friends, relaxing by the river, playing croquet and clock golf, and reading her latest mystery to their guests.
+Agatha Christie and her family would spend holidays here with friends, relaxing by the river, playing croquet and clock golf.
 The family were great collectors, and the house is filled with archaeology, Tunbridgeware, silver, botanical china and books.
 In the garden a large and romantic woodland drifts down the hillside towards the sparkling Dart estuary.
 The walled gardens are home to a restored peach house and vinery, as well as an allotment cared for by local school children.
-A visit to Greenway isn’t complete without seeing the Boathouse, scene of the crime in ‘Dead Man’s Folly’, and the battery complete with cannon.
+A visit to Greenway isn’t complete without seeing the Boathouse, scene of the crime in Dead Man’s Folly.

 Enjoy the tale of Beatrix Potter by visiting Hill Top.
-Full of her favourite things, every room contains a reference to a picture in a ‘tale’.
+Full of her favourite things, every room contains a reference to a picture in a tale.
 The lovely cottage garden is a haphazard mix of flowers, herbs, fruit and vegetables.
 Make your way up the garden path to the front door and see for yourself why Beatrix loved this place.
-Bought in 1905 with proceeds from her first book, the Tale of Peter Rabbit, she used Hill Top itself and the surrounding countryside as inspiration for many of her subsequent books.
+Bought in 1905 with proceeds from her first book, The Tale of Peter Rabbit, she used Hill Top itself and the surrounding countryside as inspiration for many of her subsequent books.
 Read our guide to Walking in the Footsteps of Beatrix Potter in the Lake District

-Even if the poet, writer and broadcaster Dylan Thomas (1914-1953) hadn’t lived at the Boathouse in Laugharne for the last four years of his tragically short life, it is a truly remarkable place to visit.
-The Boathouse terrace offers wonderful views of the Taf estuary and the Gower beyond – a haven for egrets, lapwings, herons, oystercatchers, seals and otters with fishermen and cocklers continuing the ancient traditions.
-Thomas worked in the Writing Shed above the Boathouse, with its remarkable and inspiring views of four estuaries.
-The first poem he wrote there was ‘Over Sir John’s Hill’, in which he describes the view from the shed, writing of birds stalking their prey and bringing death in the midst of this beauty.
+Even if the poet, writer and broadcaster Dylan Thomas hadn’t lived at the Boathouse in Laugharne for the last four years of his tragically short life, it is a truly remarkable place to visit.
+The terrace offers wonderful views of the Taf estuary and the Gower beyond – a haven for egrets, lapwings, herons, oystercatchers, seals and otters with fishermen and cocklers continuing the ancient traditions.
+Thomas worked in the writing shed above the Boathouse, with its remarkable and inspiring views of four estuaries.
+The first poem he wrote there was Over Sir John’s Hill, in which he describes the view from the shed, writing of birds stalking their prey and bringing death in the midst of this beauty.

-‘My room was really beautiful in some lights, moonlight especially’, Charlotte Brontë said.
-The Brontë Parsonage Museum library contains the world’s most comprehensive collection of Brontë manuscripts, letters, early editions of the novels and poetry, and secondary material on the famous family and their work.
+One of the most famous and fascinating writers’ homes, the Brontë Parsonage Museum library contains the world’s most comprehensive collection of Brontë manuscripts, letters, early editions of the novels and poetry, and secondary material on the famous family and their work.